If you're one of the millions of Americans with allergic asthma, treatments can help you live a full and active life.

 Rescue Inhalers (Short-Acting Bronchodilators)

-These work quickly and are usually the first medication your doctor will give you to use for an asthma attack.
+These medicines work quickly and are usually the first ones your doctor will give you to use for an asthma attack.
 Everyone who has asthma should have a short-acting bronchodilator.

 They're often called rescue inhalers because they come in a small inhaler that you carry with you and puff when you have symptoms.
 The effects last 4-6 hours.